 And just like that, it was time to say goodbye to Positano; or perhaps it was more of, until next time!

 I voyaged back to Rome for one last relaxing night before jetting back to the States.
 Evaristo had invited me to stay at his wonderful B&B Colfelice.

 One last sleep, and then it was over.
-How could a month go so quick?
+How could one month go so quickly?
 I soaked in every last moment that I could.
 Even during my ride to the airport, I tried to slow down time and take in every detail.
 My Italian adventure was an amazing dream come true and I can’t wait for the next!
 Ciao Italia!
 Ci veddiamo!